 1: It backs up your files securely

 BT Cloud allows you to store your digital files remotely, instead of on your devices, freeing up storage space and adding an extra layer of security.
+As well as backing up photos and videos, it also backs up contacts, music, documents, text, media and call logs to secure cloud storage.

 In the unfortunate event something happens to your tablet or smartphone, if you’ve backed up your files with BT Cloud, you haven’t lost them forever - they are safely stored in the cloud.